Your enrolment is your responsibility. You must be correctly enrolled by the enrolment deadline each term.

 2.2.
 Can I have my Recognition of Prior Learning (RPL) / credit transfer/exemptions removed?

-You can apply to have your transferred credits removed by the census date in every semester as long as the unit has not been used as prerequisites or co-requisites for any other enrolled subjects.
+You can apply to have your transferred credits removed by the census date in every term as long as the unit has not been used as prerequisites or co-requisites for any other enrolled subjects.
 You will need to provide reasons for your request and if your request is approved, you cannot have the subjects reinstated under any circumstances.

 Please email (including your student ID number) to email@example.com or visit our Academic Office to find more information.